 The film is set to be directed once again by Steven Spielberg, with franchise creator George Lucas on board as executive producer.
-The sequel currently known as Indiana Jones 5 will also bring back franchise star Harrison Ford as Dr. Henry “Indiana” Jones, reuniting the actor-director duo from all four of the prior installments in the franchise.
+The sequel currently known as Indiana Jones 5 will also bring back Harrison Ford as Dr. Henry “Indiana” Jones, reuniting the actor-director duo from all four of the prior installments in the franchise.

 While receiving an award at 2018’s Empire Awards, Spielberg revealed that filming will officially begin on the fifth Indiana Jones movie in April 2019 in the U.K.

 “It’s always worth the trip when I get to work with this deep bench of talent coming out of the U.K.,” he said.
 “The actors, and the crew, the chippies, the sparks, the drivers — everybody who has helped me make my movies here,and will continue helping me make my movies here, when I come back in April 2019 to make the fifth Indiana Jones movie right here.”

 Answering the call

 Various cast members from the four previous films have expressed an interest in returning for the fifth installment of the franchise, but official confirmations have been hard to come by so far.

 One of the only certainties at this point is the absence of Shia LaBeouf in the new film.
 The Transformers actor played Mutt Williams, Indiana’s son with Marion Ravenwood (Karen Allen), in 2008’s Crystal Skull.
 Speaking to Entertainment Weekly, Koepp confirmed that LaBeouf will not be reprising that role.

 “Harrison plays Indiana Jones, that I can certainly say,” said Koepp.
 “And the Shia LaBeouf character is not in the film.”